-Why Plywood Thickness Matters
+Why Plywood Thickness Matters?

 The thickness of plywood plays a critical role in the overall outcome of your project.
 The wrong thickness can result in a weakened structure or unnecessary bulk, while the right thickness ensures longevity, strength, and aesthetic appeal.